 Questions or suggestions?
 Post your comments below!

 When a business has a receptionist answering the phone with the brand name there is a certain professionalism that would otherwise be lost with the owner of the company answering the phone.
 It seems like small potatoes when a business has the owner picking up every call.
 Professionalism is a big deal especially when you have competition that will take your potential new client in an instant.
 We all make judgments about companies and base our decisions on who to buy from on small things like this.
-You don’t want to lose out to your competitors because you didn’t have a professional virtual receptionist answer your calls.
+You don’t want to lose out to your competitors because you didn’t have a professional virtual receptionist answering your calls.
 Insta- answer is an excellent affordable option for any small to medium business who needs this service.

 You can have a virtual receptionist for as little as $80 for 150 minutes.
 No need to pay for training your staff to handle your calls.
 You can save on salaries and benefits.
 These receptionists come with knowledge in your industry and they are experts in handling all types of customer inquiries.
 Save money and gain credibility.